Cryptocurrencies plunge as Binance scraps deal for rival FTX

 FTX’s own crypto token, known as FTT, plunged more than 50% on the reports.
 The token, now worth around $2.50, was worth 10 times that amount only a week ago.
 Many of crypto investors’ concerns centered on whether the balance sheet of an affiliated company of FTX known as Alameda Research was saturated with increasingly worthless FTT tokens, whose total value would not exceed the exchange’s liabilities, effectively making FTX insolvent.

+After Binance had a chance to look at the books of FTX, it became clear that the problem was too big to solve.
+A person familiar with the matter, who couldn’t speak publicly because he was not authorized, described the books as a “black hole” in which it was impossible to differentiate between the assets and liabilities of FTX the exchange and those of the Alameda Research hedge fund.

+“The books were a nightmare, and the relationship between FTX and Alameda was incestuous at best,” the person familiar with the matter said.

-To further illustrate FTX’s financial straits, Bankman-Fried asked his investors Wednesday for $8 billion to cover withdrawal requests, according to The Wall Street Journal, citing unnamed sources.
+In a further illustration of FTX’s financial straits, Bankman-Fried asked his investors Wednesday for $8 billion to cover withdrawal requests, according to The Wall Street Journal, citing unnamed sources.

 FTX is now reportedly under investigation by U.S. authorities for how it handled customers’ deposits, according to Bloomberg News and other media outlets.